Make conn-timeout compatible with LCLS

 or investigate for some other keep-alive message in MGCP.

 #6 Updated by osmith over 1 year ago

 - % Done changed from 0 to 30

 I found out, that there is already a keep-alive mechanism, "rtp keep-alive".
 It was initially made for NAT connections, but it should equally keep connections alive where the conn-timeout watchdog is configured.
 To make sure that this is the case, I'm writing a TTCN3 test for MGW, where conn-timeout is set and rtp keep-alive packages are sent.

-#7 Updated by osmith about 1 year ago
+#7 Updated by osmith over 1 year ago

 - % Done changed from 30 to 90